Pixelhn/luckfox-pico/sysdrv/drv_ko/wifi/esp32c3/esp-hosted/esp_hosted_fg/docs/Linux_based_host/Linux_based_readme.md

 # 2. ESP-Hosted Comprehensive Guide

+Setup is required on two machines.
+**First** to setup `ESP-Hosted Linux Host driver building` on Raspberry Pi **Second** to create a development environment set-up on your native machine so that you can build the ESP-Hosted firmware and flash it on the ESP chipset.
+The native machine here refers to your Windows/Linux/Mac desktop/laptop.
+Although, if you prefer to use the released binaries for ESP firmware, second part of native machine setup can be skipped.

 ### 2.1 Linux Host: Development Environment Setup
 * This section list downs environment setup and tools needed to make ESP-Hosted solution work with Linux based host.
 * If you are using Raspberry-Pi as a Linux host, both [section 2.1.1](#211-raspberry-pi-specific-setup) and [section 2.1.2](#212-additional-setup) are applicable.